-Consumer interest in trains as toys waned in the late 1950s, but has experienced resurgence since the late 1990s due in large part to the popularity of Thomas the Tank Engine.
+Prior to the 1950s, there was little differentiation between toy trains and model railroads–model railroads were toys by definition.
+Pull toys and wind-up trains were marketed towards children, while electric trains were marketed towards teens, especially teenaged boys.
+Consumer interest in trains as toys waned in the late 1950s, but has undergone resurgence since the late 1990s due in large part to the popularity of Thomas the Tank Engine.

 Thanks for your interest in model trains tools